Replace Your Over The Counter Pain Medication with These Natural Alternatives

 Some people report that humming for one hour improves sinus pain.Humming may increase both airflow through your sinuses and the level of nitric oxide in your sinuses.
 The combination of nitric oxide and airflow may reduce your risk of sinusitis.

-Techniques that take advantage of the mind-body connection, such as deep breathing practices and relaxation exercises, can be very effective for relieving sinus pain.
-Some examples include biofeedback, meditation, yoga, and hypnotherapy.
+Techniques that take advantage of the mind-body connection, such as deep breathing practices , relaxation exercises and prayer can be very effective for relieving sinus pain.

 Sold as a supplement, bromelain is a protein found in pineapple stems.
 For years, it’s been used by prize fighters to reduce swelling.
 Bromelain appears to be beneficial and helps reduce swelling in the nasal passages.Just be sure to talk to your doctor first, because bromelain may interact with other medications you’re taking.
 And be sure to follow exact dosing instructions.